 - To learn more

 Leg cramps or spasms are a painful tightening of the muscles in the leg.
-They can be very common in older people.
 Staying in bed for long periods of time sometimes can cause leg or foot cramps.
 Dehydration, certain drugs, overuse, and brain or nerve diseases can also cause cramps.
 Other causes of cramping are pressure on the calf muscles or on the back of the knee, too much phosphorus, too little calcium, low blood sugar, or too little potassium in the body.
 All of these are imbalances in blood chemistry.

 What to look for